canonical/certification-docs/Policy_Guide-16.04.rst

 Timeframe
 ---------
 Depending on the activity, the following should apply as far as time estimates:

 * Self-Testing reviews should be completed within 2 business weeks from initial submission to completion or publishing.

 * Onsite testing should be completed within 2 business weeks from initial testing to completion or publishing.

 * Remote testing should be completed within 2 business weeks from initial testing to completion or publishing.

 * Publishing of certificates is instantaneous as soon as the certificate is marked as passing.

 * Replies to inquiries should happen within 2 business days (this only applies to replies, it does not imply that a resolution to any inquiry will occur within that time).

 * Web updates should be completed within 3 - 4 business weeks depending on the necessary changes to the website and when those changes are requested as they must undergo a completely different development and acceptance procedure that has a minimum 3 week development cycle.

 * Hardware enablement or bug fixing has no set timeframe due to the nature of those issues.
 Bugs will be resolved as quickly as we can; however, due to the variations in severity, complexity, and impact on other releases and systems, the actual time to fix and SRU a bug  fix can vary from a few days to several weeks.
 Additionally, hardware enablement requires hardware access in our labs and may take several weeks to develop, push into MAAS and then find its way into a MAAS update.

 Test Lab
 --------

 The test lab should be as clean as possible and should have as simple a network as possible.
-Network segments need to match the fastest supported speed of any NIC on the SUT. (e.g. a 10Gb NIC must be connected to a 10Gb LAN and the iperf target must also have a 10Gb connection).
+Network segments need to match the fastest supported speed of any NIC on the SUT. (e.g. a 10 Gb NIC must be connected to a 10 Gb LAN and the ``iperf`` target must also have a 10 Gb connection).

 The lab will work best when there is unfettered Internet access for downloading test tools and dependency packages as well as MAAS images, cloud images, and so forth.

-If Internet access is spotty or not permitted, local repository mirrors can be employed but those require additional setup and maintenance.
+If Internet access is spotty or not permitted, local repository mirrors can be employed, but those require additional setup and maintenance.

 If the Certification Team requires access, access should be provided via VPN or some similar means of ingress.